Phoenix Office

 Closing Instruction

-After setting your schedule, I suggest you review the written jury instructions and verdict form(s).
-It may be helpful for you to discuss the instructions and verdict form(s) to ensure you understand them.
-Again, during your deliberations, you must follow the instructions and refer to them to answer any questions about applicable law, procedure, and definitions.
+After confirming the schedule, it is recommended that the jurors review the written jury instructions and verdict form(s).
+It’s beneficial for them to discuss these materials to ensure a collective understanding.
+Throughout their deliberations, they must adhere to the provided instructions and refer to them to address any questions related to applicable law, procedure, and definitions.

-Remember that you are not to tell anyone, including me, how you stand, numerically or otherwise, until after you have reached a verdict or have been discharged.
+Remember, jurors are not to disclose their stance, whether numerically or otherwise, to anyone, including the judge, until after they have reached a verdict or have been discharged.

 ARS §28-1381(A)(1)